rpede/SecureSoftwareDevelopment/assignments/crypto_lib.md

 ### Diffie-Hellman key exchange

-Provide an example of using Curve25519 ECDH key exchange for two parties to compute to compute the same shared secret.
+Provide an example of using Curve25519 ECDH key exchange for two parties to compute the same shared secret.

 That is [elliptic-curve diffie-Hellman (ECDH)](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman)